ZivaVatra/ArduLCD/README.md

 1. It is old enough that it is supposed by most LCD software.
 In particular the software I tend to use (LCDproc and lcd4linux)
 2. It is serial based, so I can make use of the existing USB->Serial interface provided by the arduino.

 Because the Arduino is stupidly overpowered for such a simple task, I worked on making it fast.
-The HD44780 makes use of 8 bit transfers, and serial speed is at 115200.
+The HD44780 makes use of 8 bit transfers, and serial speed is at 57600 baud.

 This code is nowhere near good, it is more like a hack than a proper development, but posted here in case someone else is interested in such a thing, and saves them the time to reverse engineer the protocol.
 The original "pic-an-lcd" page seems to have dropped off the internet (http://www.cyberramp.net/~dale) , so had to work out what it is doing from the LCDproc docs and other sources.

 # Current status / known-bugs

-Well... it works.
-However on my testbench the LCD gets corrupted after a while.
-Not sure if that is due to the software timings being off, or due the length of wiring + noise (or the LCD itself, which was pulled from a junked telephone).
-So will have to investigate further.
-Specifically transferring custom characters (as LCDproc does) to the LCD ends up with corruption.
+Currently there are no known bugs.
+It seems to work fine on my test rig, and the first proper implementation on my server seems to work fine (blue 20x4 LCD, LCDd 0.5.5 on FreeBSD).
+Feel free to give it a test yourselves to see if you come across any problems.
+Feel free to raise a ticket if you come across anything.

 # Building